carpentries/instructor-training/_episodes/09-eia.md

 > ## Activity: Applying Universal Design in Your Teaching
 >
-> Consider some of the teaching tools strategies we have discussed so far in this workshop, or others you have observed in your experience.
+> Consider some of the teaching tools and strategies we have discussed so far in this workshop, or others you have observed in your experience.
 > Would any of these meet UDL goals of providing multiple options for learners?
 >
 > Consider multiple ways for learners to: